Regularized brain reading with shrinkage and smoothing: Methods

-with penalty factor $\gamma$ and $|A| \times |A|$ similarity matrix $\mathbf{Q^A}.$ Fixing $q^A_{ij} =1$ for all $i,j \in A$, leads to more uniform smoothing.
-However, letting if $i,j \in A$ , where $d$ is the Euclidean distance between the locations of voxels $i$ and $j$ and $h$ is a bandwidth, allows closer voxels to be more influential.
-Since the above optimization problem splits across the dimensions of $\bbeta_v$, we get $P$ independent optimization problems.
-Denoting the $p$-th row of $\tilde{\bBeta_A}$ as $\tbb^A_{p}$, we find
+if $i,j \in A$, where $d$ is the Euclidean distance between the locations of voxels $i$ and $j$ and $h$ is a bandwidth, allows closer voxels to be more influential.
+Since the above optimization problem splits across the dimensions of ${\bolds{\beta}}_v$, we get $P$ independent optimization problems.
+Denoting the $p$th row of $\tilde{\bBeta_A}$ as $\tbb^A_{p}$, we find